1 Showing up daily and being fully present are required

 05 Sep Meditation & Parenting Have a Lot in Common

-I have been parenting for 15 years and meditating intently for about half of that.
-Without a doubt, having a regular meditation practice has made me a calmer, more consistent parent.
-And the challenges of parenting make me aware of how much I need meditation!
+Parenting and meditation may not always be easy, but they are two of the most fulfilling things in life.
+With 24 years of being a parent and 13 of being a meditator, I can tell you without a doubt, having a regular meditation practice has made me a calmer, more consistent parent.
 Whether you have a regular meditation practice or have just heard that it is beneficial, see if you can relate to these things they have in common.

 # 1 Showing up daily and being fully present are required

 No one gets anywhere by meditating ‘once in a while.’
 And can you imagine if we only made our children’s lunches ‘when we felt like it?’
 Both require a commitment to doing what we know we need to do – even when we don’t feel like it.
-No one likes learning that meditation depends on the discipline of daily sitting to reap any deep benefits.
-And no one enjoys getting up again and again and again when the baby cries.
+No one enjoys getting up again and again when the baby cries.
 Yet tremendous amounts of patience are cultivated as we do these daily practices.
-Through consistent, persistent, and sincere showing up, we catch glimmers of growth occurring over time.
+And we don’t often want to abide the discipline of daily sitting.
+But it is through consistent, persistent showing up, we catch glimmers of improvement occurring over time.
 Like the tender shoot of new life that grows from a seed planted, watered and protected, one day a bud of joy blooms as we bring our full presence to each moment of parenting or meditating.

 # 2 The distractions are endless